 The COVID-19 pandemic caused a spike in the demand for customer service over the phone.
 Unfortunately, many companies are challenged to deliver it effectively — especially now.
 And according to our latest Snapshot Research, customers want to talk to an empathetic person who can quickly solve their problem with a personal touch.
 The phone also is the number one way baby boomers ask for service and the second preference for Gen X and millennials.

 Despite customer demand for support over the phone, many companies are now challenged to deliver a consistent and quality service experience.
-The COVID-19 pandemic forced some companies to close offshore call centres because infrastructure wasn’t in place to enable agents to work from home.
+The COVID-19 pandemic forced some companies to close offshore call centers because infrastructure wasn’t in place to enable agents to work from home.
 Other companies had to reduce phone support hours as a cost-saving measure.
 And many companies don’t have the right solution in place to enable their remote agents to efficiently handle calls, nor the platform to provide insights into agent productivity.

 Service providers must provide consistent phone support, however, many companies still have desk phones gathering dust with teams working from home.
-Cloud telephony enables phone calls to come to service agents through the cloud so they can answer through their laptop, from their home, a contact centre, a tent, a tree, or really anywhere they can get a WiFi connection.
+Cloud telephony enables phone calls to come to service agents through the cloud so they can answer through their laptop, from their home, a contact center, a tent, a tree, or really anywhere they can get a WiFi connection.
 A routing functionality manages both inbound and outbound calls.

 Yet, even with this functionality, companies often struggle to provide agents with complete insights into the customer’s profile and how they have engaged with other areas of the company.
 For example, an agent may field a call from Lee Shmee, but have zero visibility into the email messages Shmee has sent and received, the knowledge base articles Shmee has reviewed, the chat conversations other agents have had with Shmee, or the products Shmee may have purchased.
 That’s where a bunch of newly available functionalities come into play.